Rogan-afk/Rogan-afk/README.md

 ---

 ## 🔎 Research & Projects
-- Currently working on**Hybrid RAG Architectures for Biomedicine**: Designing a **Vector DB + Knowledge Graph (KG)** framework tailored for clinical use.
+- Currently working on a**Hybrid RAG Architectures for Biomedicine**: Designing a **Vector DB + Knowledge Graph (KG)** framework tailored for clinical use.
 Optimized embeddings, parsing methods, and pipelines.
   related to my Current research: *[AI-Assisted Systematic Review and Meta-Analysis in Diet-Microbiome-Kidney Research](#)*
 ---